tembo-io/website/landing/src/content/docs/postgres_guides/listing-indexes-in-postgres/listing-indexes-in-postgres.md

 ---
-sidebar_position: 2
-tags:
-  - Postgres Basics
+title: Listing indexes in Postgres
 ---

 import DiCommand from './images/di-command.png' import SqlQuery from './images/sql-query.png'

-# Listing indexes in Postgres

 Indexing is a technique in databases that can help speed up searches.
 When managing a database, depending on the workload that will run on the database, you might decide to create indexes for certain tables.